-As a fan of anime, there are some anime series that you just need to have under your belt; obviously to quench your undying thirst for anime, and also to make references to during anime conversations to garner the respect of your peers.
+As a fan of anime, there are some anime series that you just need to have under your belt.
+Not just to quench your undying thirst for anime, but to also make references to during anime conversations to garner the respect of your peers.

 Here are 5 anime series which will allow you to do just that but, before we continue, a little disclaimer:

 There are way more than 5 anime series to accomplish this feat but, for the sake of brevity, we’re going to stick to these 5 which I’ve listed below in no particular order.